TO,

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013.

-We have audited the internal financial controls over financial reporting of M/s NEW SWAN MULTITECH LIMITED as of March 31, 2024 in conjunction with our audit of the Standalone financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls with reference to the financial statements of M/s NEW SWAN MULTITECH LIMITED as of March 31, 2025 in conjunction with our audit of the financial statements of the Company for the year ended on that date.

 Managements Responsibility for Internal Financial Controls